kimitaka/simple-qrcode/docs/ja/README.md

 #### E-Mail

-This helper generates an e-mail qrcode that is able to fill in the e-mail address, subject, and body.
+This helper generates an e-mail qrcode that is able to fill in the e-mail address, subject, and body:

 	QrCode::email($to, $subject, $body);

 	//Fills in the to address
 	QrCode::email('foo@bar.com');

 	//Fills in the to address, subject, and body of an e-mail.
 	QrCode::email('foo@bar.com', 'This is the subject.', 'This is the message body.');

 	//Fills in just the subject and body of an e-mail.
 	QrCode::email(null, 'This is the subject.', 'This is the message body.');

 #### Geo

-This helper generates a latitude and longitude that a phone can read and open the location up in Google Maps or similar app.
+This helper generates a latitude and longitude that a phone can read and opens the location in Google Maps or similar app.

 	QrCode::geo($latitude, $longitude);

 	QrCode::geo(37.822214, -122.481769);

 #### Phone Number

 This helper generates a QrCode that can be scanned and then dials a number.

 	QrCode::phoneNumber($phoneNumber);

 	QrCode::phoneNumber('555-555-5555');
 	QrCode::phoneNumber('1-800-Laravel');

 #### SMS (Text Messages)

-This helper makes SMS messages that can be prefilled with the send to address and body of the message.
+This helper makes SMS messages that can be prefilled with the send to address and body of the message:

 	QrCode::SMS($phoneNumber, $message);

 	//Creates a text message with the number filled in.
 	QrCode::SMS('555-555-5555');

 	//Creates a text message with the number and message filled in.
 	QrCode::SMS('555-555-5555', 'Body of the message');

 #### WiFi

-This helpers makes scannable QrCodes that can connect a phone to a WiFI network.
+This helpers makes scannable QrCodes that can connect a phone to a WiFi network:

 	QrCode::wiFi([
 		'encryption' => 'WPA/WEP',